Last Updated on June 6, 2023 by Dave Schoenbeck

 - Disagreement about the management of deployed capital and human resources if the roles are not well-defined

-- Commitment levels of each partner are rarely equal, especially as the relationship ages and interest levels mature.
+- The commitment levels of each partner are rarely equal, especially as the relationship ages and interest levels mature.

 - Disagreements that arise when one partner wants to terminate before the agreement ends

 - It is challenging to quantify and track the value of each partner’s investment.

 - One partner needs to have control of breaking ties in disagreements, which is difficult for partners to agree on

 Joint Venture Risk Management

 Although some risks exist, the joint venture advantages are enough for some business owners to leap.
 So if you’ve decided a JV is right for you, here are a few things you must have.